mdlayher/ynl/Documentation/userspace-api/netlink/yaml.rst

    directly with kernel C uAPI headers
  - genetlink-legacy - Generic Netlink catch all schema supporting quirks of all old genetlink families
- - raw-netlink - catch all schema supporting pre-generic netlink protocols such as ``NETLINK_ROUTE``
+ - netlink-raw - catch all schema supporting pre-Generic Netlink protocols such as ``NETLINK_ROUTE``

 The definition of the schemas (in ``jsonschema``) which can be found